jonmartin721/living-story-world/README.md

 ## Contributing

-Some areas I'd like to explore:
-- More visual styles and story genres
-- Character and location portraits
-- Better ways to handle story endings
-- Improved visual transitions between chapters
-- Theming "Read" mode
-- Adding background art for each world
-- Handling cases where AI models refuse to generate content

-PRs are welcome for bug fixes, improvements, and new features!
-I look forward to seeing what the community comes up with.
+Contributions are welcome!
+See [CONTRIBUTING.md](CONTRIBUTING.md) for guidelines on how to get started.

-**Found a bug?** Please [open an issue](https://github.com/jonmartin721/living-story-world/issues) on GitHub with details about what happened and how to reproduce it.
+**Found a bug?** Please [open an issue](https://github.com/jonmartin721/living-story-world/issues) on GitHub.

 Enjoy!